SonuNM1/HTML-CSS-JavaScript-Projects/README.md

 - JavaScript AJAX

+- Variables created without a declaration keyword (var, let, or const) are always global, even if they are created inside a function.

 ### Asynchronous JavaScript

 - callback function + callback hell

+- What is Promises in JavaScript, and why are they preferred over callbacks?
+How does "callback hell" occur, and what strategies can be used to avoid it?

 - JavaScript is a synchronous, single-threaded programming language.
 Explain